Berkshire · Punjabi and broader South Asian community · record shops and vinyl retailers

 Slough Punjabi and broader South Asian business context

-Slough is one of the most ethnically-diverse towns in the UK.
-Around 33 percent of Slough residents identified as Asian heritage in the 2021 Census.
+Slough is one of the most ethnically-diverse towns in the UK, with one of the largest South Asian populations of any town in the South East.

 Densest trading hubs: Bath Road, Wexham Road, High Street.
 Postcode range: SL1 – SL3.